iobroker-community-adapters/ioBroker.device-watcher/README.md

 -   (ciddi89) Added: Delete objects automatically if it is not selected in settings.(HTML Lists, Adapter&Instances Folder, Data for each adapter)
 -   (ciddi89) Enhancement: If available Check if general device state is true for more then few seconds to prevent multiple device status messages
 -   (ciddi89) Added: Proxmox Adapter
--   (ciddi89) Added: Delete/Add data of new or deleted instance without restart
+-   (ciddi89) Fixed: Delete/Add data of new or deleted instance without restart
+-   (ciddi89) Fixed: Delete/Add data of new or deleted devices without restart

 ### 2.5.0 (2023-01-27)